aperkins19/Tutorials/Git Tutorials/git_tutorial_starter_guide.md

 7. How to work with remote repositories e.g. github.
   + Saving and commiting a current project

-   - Look around github

-   - Make repository
+   - Make a github repository

    - Go to local directory and check your git remote status.
       * git remote -v